ibkamara0/bachelors-degree-in-your-state/README.md

 ibkamara1997@gmail.com

 # Background
 Now for a little background on this project.
 Being a recent graduate and wanted to show my passion and skills to employers, I got curious.
 I decided to apply some of my skills to a project that appealed to my peers and I. Given we all just got our bachelor's degrees and some of us our looking for employment.
-I wanted to where our bachelor's degrees most affected income and unemployment rates.
+I wanted to know where our bachelor's degrees most affected income and unemployment rates.
 Below, I get to take you along the journey of how this question was answered.
 Enjoy.

 # Overview
 - In this project data will be collected from US Department of Agriculture Economic Research Service on Unemployment, Median Household Income, and Education Attainment